Camomile Tea Benefits

 Camomile grows freely in pastures, cornfields, on roadsides and other sunny, well-drained areas.
 Today, we use it in numerous products for cosmetics and aromatherapy.
 It’s most common and widespread use, however, is in a nice, hot cup of Herbal Tea!

 Camomile Herbal Teas contain no leaves from the Camellia sinensis (Tea) plant.
-This means that every cup brewed is entirely caffeine free.
+This means that every cup brewed is entirely caffeine-free.
 It also means that the concept of Camomile Tea caffeine is a complete falsehood.
-Ultimately, however, the lack of caffeine makes it an excellent choice for those looking to cut down their daily caffeine intake.

 Types of Camomile Flower